Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Hybrid Data-driven Control Approach

-In this section, we introduce the Neural Parameter-Varying Data-Enabled Predictive Control (NPV-DeePC) framework, developed to address the nonlinear dynamics and parameter-varying nature of APPJs.
-We begin with the preliminaries, outlining the mathematical and theoretical foundations necessary for the proposed control strategy.
-Next, we describe the deep neural network architecture designed to construct a basis that captures the nonlinear, parameter-varying dynamics of the system.
-Finally, we present the NPV-DeePC algorithm, which integrates the basis into a predictive control framework tailored to the complex behavior of APPJs.
+In this section, we introduce the Neural Parameter-Varying Data-Enabled Predictive Control (NPV-DeePC) framework, developed to address the nonlinear and parameter-varying dynamics of APPJs.
+We first outline the mathematical preliminaries underlying the proposed strategy, then present the deep neural network architecture designed to capture system dynamics, and finally, describe the NPV-DeePC algorithm, which embeds this representation into a predictive control framework tailored to APPJs’ complex behavior.